if you have red and blue 3-D glasses, you can see these images in 3-D

 In 2006, Presidential candidate Obama drew my attention.
 I began painting oil portraits of Obama that were inspired by current events, and for the next 8 years I painted his portraits and sold prints of them on the internet.
 Four of my Obama paintings were featured at the Democratic National Convention in Denver. my painting of the First Family was featured in the Diversity Calendar, handed out at Obama's first inauguration.
 The HuffingtonPost wrote, Ron Keas' Obama Paintings Make Us Proud To Be American.
 My oil portrait of Hillary sitting in the Oval Office was responded to with a heart warming letter from her.
 Most recently I was commissioned to do a painting of President Lincoln by the owner of Ayers Mansion in Illinois, where President Lincoln used to visit his friend, Augustus Ayers.
 My painting of President Lincoln now hangs at the Ayers Estate in Jacksonville, Illinois.
 The Mansion owner tells me that the portrait brings tears to the eyes of visitors.

-I am also Nationally known for my oil paintings that appeared on the front page of the New York Times, magazines, newspapers, and in books including
+I am also Nationally known for my oil paintings that appeared on the front page of the New York Times, magazines, newspapers, and in books including "Art for Marilyn,""Princess Diana in Art " and "Art for Obama."

 This year I moved to San Francisco, eager to photograph the iconic views of the City.
 Photographic prints of my art and photography are considered to be collectibles.
 I will also be producing mounted photo prints, and panoramic images including anaglyphic 3-D panoramic images to be viewed with red and blue glasses supplied with the prints.
-I am also still taking commissions for oil portraits.
+I am also still taking commissions for oil portraits."